jfbauman/UFOs/README.md

 # UFOs

 ## Overview of Project
-The purpose of this analysis is to build a table and create filters using stored data to make the table fully dynamic so it can take input from users to parse data on UFO sightings.
+The purpose of this analysis is to build a fully dynamic table with filters using stored data, so it can take input from users to search through UFO sightings.

 ## Results
 There are a few different ways users can search through UFO sightings using the new webpage.
 They can search by Date, City, State, Country, and Shape.